New Smart Meter Rights 2026 — What Ofgem’s New Rules Actually Mean For You

 What to do:

-→ Log your problem and start the clock: tracker.smartmeterhelp.co.uk
+→ Log your problem and start building evidence: issue timeline.smartmeterhelp.co.uk

 Situation Amount

-Waited more than 6 weeks for installation appointment £40
+Waited more than 6 weeks for a first-time installation appointment £40

-Engineer attended but couldn’t install (supplier fault) £40 per visit
+Engineer attended but could not install due to supplier fault £40 per failed visit

-Reported problem — no resolution plan within 5 working days £40
+Reported a smart meter problem and no proper initial assessment/action followed within 5 working days £40

 Compensation not paid within 10 working days Additional £40

-If your smart meter is not operating in smart mode and isn’t fixed within 90 days — you’re owed £40 automatic compensation.
+The proposal was: if your smart meter is not operating in smart mode for more than 90 days, automatic compensation could apply.

-Ofgem has confirmed it intends to implement GSOP 4 in the latter half of 2026, subject to further consultation.
+Ofgem says it plans to take final decisions on GSOP 4 in the latter half of 2026.

 What to do now:

-→ Log your case now — build your evidence: tracker.smartmeterhelp.co.uk
+→ Log your case now and build your evidence: issue timeline.smartmeterhelp.co.uk

 What happens if your supplier ignores the rules?

-• Step 1 — Formal complaint: Send a written complaint referencing the specific GSOP breached.
-Our complaint letter generator does this automatically.
+• Step 1 — Formal complaint: send a written complaint referencing the specific GSOP breached.
+Our complaint letter generator helps you do that quickly.

-• Step 2 — 8 week deadline: Your supplier has 8 weeks to resolve your complaint.
-If they don’t — or if they issue a deadlock letter — you can escalate for free.
+• Step 3 — 8 week deadline: if your complaint is still not resolved after 8 weeks — or your supplier sends a deadlock letter sooner — you can escalate for free.

 The bottom line

-Your supplier employs teams of people who know these rules inside out.
-Now you do too.
+Your supplier employs teams of people who understand these regulations.
+Now you can use them too.

 Free Tool